 To keep abreast of the changes in financial reporting standards and related issues which have a direct impact on financial statements, discussions are held with the external auditor where applicable, when they attend the AC Meetings.

 The external auditor has full access to the AC which can conduct or authorise investigations into any matters within its terms of reference.
-The AC also has full access to and co-operation from Management and the discretion to invite any Director or Executive Officer to attend its meetings and has reasonable resources to enable it to discharge its functions.
+The AC also has full access to and co-operation from Management and the discretion to invite any director or executive officer to attend its meetings and has reasonable resources to enable it to discharge its functions.
 Minutes of the AC meetings are regularly submitted to the Board for its information and review.

 The AC has also reviewed and confirmed that EY is a suitable audit firm to meet the Company's audit obligations, after taking into consideration the Audit Quality Indicators Disclosure Framework published by the ACRA and having regard to the adequacy of resources and experience of the firm and the assigned audit engagement partner, EY's other audit engagements, size and complexity of the Stamford Tyres Group, number and experience of supervisory and professional staff assigned to the audit.

-Accordingly, the AC recommended to the Board the re-appointment of EY as external auditor of the Group for the year ending 30 April 2024.
+Accordingly, the AC recommended to the Board the re-appointment of EY as external auditor of the Group for the year ending 30 April 2025.
 EY has been engaged to audit the accounts of the Company and its Singapore-incorporated subsidiaries.
 The accounts of the significant foreignincorporated subsidiaries are audited by EY member firms in the respective countries.
 The Group has complied with Rules 712 and 715 of the Listing Manual in relation to its auditing firms.

-AC's Activities in FY 2023
+AC's Activities in FY 2024

 The AC has discussed with Management the accounting principles that were applied and their judgment of items that might affect the integrity of the financial statements.

 Provision 1.4 of the Code recommends, inter alia, that a summary of the AC's activities be disclosed in the annual report.
 The AC performs the functions specified in Section 201B of the Act, the Listing Manual of the SGX-ST and the Code.
-The AC met four times during FY2023.
+The AC met four times during FY2024.
 The AC reviewed and approved the internal audit plan for execution.

-The AC also reviewed the effectiveness of the measures taken by management in response to the recommendations made by the internal and external auditors.
-The systems of internal controls and risk management are continually being refined by Management, the AC and the Board.
+The AC also reviewed the effectiveness of the measures taken by Management in response to the recommendations made by the internal and external auditors.
+The systems of internal controls and risk management are continually being refined by management, the AC and the Board.

 The AC has met with the internal and external auditors separately without the presence of Management for the year in review.
 In addition, updates on changes in accounting standards and treatment are prepared by the external auditor and circulated to the members of the AC periodically for information.